gabuh/gpra4/README.md

-# gpra4
+# GPRA4 - Project

-Project based on project management subject from my current course in 2023
+Website that defines different profiles for cryptocurrency investors.